 - Facilitating the Denver County Child Fatality Review.
 This multi-disciplinary team reviews all Denver County preventable childhood deaths, up to age 18, in order to better understand how and why children die.
 The review team uses this platform to identify strategies to prevent future deaths..

-- Participating in Denver's Safe Routes to School initiative by providing leadership and guidance for the Denver Safe Routes to School Coalition, composed of more than 70 members representing, City and County Agencies, Denver Public Schools, local universities, non-profit agencies and interested residents.
+- Participating in Denver's Safe Routes to School initiative, lead by the Denver Department of Environmental Health, by providing leadership and guidance for the Denver Safe Routes to School Coalition, composed of more than 70 members representing, City and County Agencies, Denver Public Schools, local universities, non-profit agencies and interested residents.

-- Working in partnership with the Community Health Promotion Youth Health team, and the Boys and Girls Club of Metro Denver to prevent youth impaired driving in the Montbello neighborhood.
+- Working in partnership with the Community Health Promotion Youth Health team, and the Boys and Girls Club of Metro Denver to prevent youth impaired driving in the Montbello neighborhood: Peers Against Impaired Driving.

 - Using a Public Health approach to prevent violence and suicide in Denver.